masolimano/maneage/README-hacking.md

 Customization checklist
 =======================

-Take the following steps to fully customize this template for your research project.
+Take the following steps to fully customize Maneage for your research project.
 After finishing the list, be sure to run `./project configure` and `project make` to see if everything works correctly.
 If you notice anything missing or any in-correct part (probably a change that has not been